UCLALibrary/festerize/README.md

 Festerize also creates a log file in the output folder, named the current date and time of the run, with an extension of `.log`.
 By default, the start and end time of the run are added as INFO rows to this log file, but this can be disabled by setting the `--loglevel` option to `--loglevel ERROR`.

+## Development

+It is recommended that developers create a virtual environment for local Python development.
+After cloning the repository, here's a quick way to get setup:

+    #!/bin/bash

+    python3 -m venv venv_festerize
+    . venv_festerize/bin/activate
+    pip install -e . pytest

+To run the tests:

+    pytest

 ## Releases

 To create a new release: